satyam8484/Corona-Virus-Notification-System/README.md

 open terminal and Run following command one by one

-*python -m pip install pandas,
+* python -m pip install pandas
-*python -m pip install bs4,
+* python -m pip install bs4
-*python -m pip install plyer,
+* python -m pip install plyer
-*python -m pip install lxml
+* python -m pip install lxml

 After installing all packages then run programm by using following command